-PRS Yes No

-Q15 Are you able to source as much PRS as you would like?
+PRS Yes No Q15 Are you able to source as much PRS as you would like?
 2 10

-Q14: W hat are your current arrangements for sourcing PRS?
+Q14: What are your current arrangements for sourcing PRS?

-Priva te sector access scheme
+- Private sector access scheme

-• Ad-h oc
+- Ad-hoc

-Thro ugh Children services
+- Through Children services

-• Dedi cated team or officer; through TA team
+- Dedicated team or officer; through TA team

-High street letting agents
+- High street letting agents

-Q16: Wł nat are the main barriers to accessing PRS?
+Q16: What are the main barriers to accessing PRS?

-High cost; market rent well above LHA
+- High cost; market rent well above LHA

-London impact; Not enough supply locally
+- London impact; Not enough supply locally

-UC not making direct payments to landlords
+- UC not making direct payments to landlords

-Stigm a of housing homeless Stigma of housing homeless
+- Stigma of housing homeless